Skip to content

 On the Tasting Mat:

 • J.W.
-Kelly Melrose Rye Whiskey (Double Barreled / Amarone Cask Finish, 92 Proof): A craft rye from Chattanooga, Tennessee, finished in Amarone wine casks.
-On the nose it's light and welcoming — mint, licorice, clove, ginger, and a faint freshness reminiscent of pine forest air, with Mike even detecting a hint of salt air.
-The palate is lighter in body with modest viscosity, offering gentle honey sweetness, a touch of citrus and orange, nutmeg, and clove.
-The Amarone finish adds a subtle fruitiness without overwhelming the rye character.
-The finish is light to medium, smooth, and approachable.
-Jim and Mike both call it an ideal gateway rye for new whiskey drinkers and a fine summer sipper.
-MSRP $60.
+Kelly Melrose Rye Whiskey (Double Barreled / Amarone Cask Finish, 92 Proof): A craft rye from Chattanooga, Tennessee, finished in Amarone (dry Italian red wine) casks.
+The nose is light and welcoming with notes of mint, licorice, clove, ginger, and a subtle coastal freshness.
+The palate is light-bodied with honey sweetness, a touch of citrus and orange, and gentle background spice of nutmeg and clove.
+The finish is light to medium in length with a soft, rounded honey quality.
+The Amarone finish adds a subtle fruity softness without overpowering the classic rye character, making this an approachable and sessionable expression.
 (00:02:05)

 Full Transcript